RevLmt/bl-vision/README.md

 6. Check Bounding Box to open up save path options.
 7. Render the Animation (CTRL + F12).
 8. View your bounding boxes in the directory you chose.

+## Updates
+Comes with an updater inside of the Blender GUI.
+Any new releases will be available there.
+No need to go to GitHub to download the latest release.

+To update:
+1. Go to Preferences
+2. Go to Add-Ons
+3. Expand the tab for bl-vision
+4. Click check for updates

 ## 🛠️ Upcoming Features